Gender roles in childhood: Patterns of play

 In early childhood, gender roles become apparent in patterns of play.

 Hardy et al. (2009) addresses the differences among preschool boys and girls in their development of fundamental movements.
 This time period is especially crucial because if a child's fundamental movement skills do not develop properly, then their future development will be drastically impacted.
 This study took 425 preschool children and asked them to perform specific fundamental movement skills such as locomotor and object control skills.
 After examining the children performing these movements, the researchers found that female preschoolers are generally better at locomotor movements, while male preschoolers are better at object control.
 These findings emphasize the need for a superior program in which boys and girls can work together and integrate their skills for a chance at greater development of future skills.

 One of the earliest signs of gender differences in play patterns is the appearance of gender-segregated play groups and toy preferences.
-Boys tend to be more "rough and tumble" in their play while girls shy away from this aggressive behavior, leading to the formation of separate play groups.
+It's important to highlight the role that age plays in toy preference.
+In a study the children were given gender-type toys and their findings concluded that for boys at 17 months, 25% of these children used gender labels and by 21 months 68% used these gender labels, while girls tend to use more gender labels by 18 months.
+Boys tend to be more "rough and tumble" in their play, while girls shy away from this aggressive behavior, leading to the formation of separate play groups.
 In addition, boys tend to gravitate more towards toys such as trucks while girls tend to gravitate towards dolls, but these preferences are not absolutes.
 A study by Alexander, Wilcox, and Woods showed that female infants showed more visual interest in a doll over a toy truck while male infants showed more visual interest in a toy truck over a doll, but these differences were more pronounced in the females.
 This study suggests that preferences for feminine or masculine toys precede any sex differences in the perceptual features of such toys, leading to the assumption that gender-based toy preference is innate.